kylefmohr/pysky/README.md

 Features:
 * Automatic session caching/refreshing that persists across Python sessions
-* Cursor management - save the cursor returned from endpoints that return large collections and automatically pass it to the next call
+* Cursor management - save the cursor returned from an endpoint that returns a large collection and automatically pass it to the next call
 * Database logging - metadata for all API calls and responses, including exceptions
 * Rate limit monitoring
 * Simplified media upload: